thephm/hal_md/README.md

 ## What's a slug?

-Each key templates has a `slug` field which is a one-word or hyphenated word that uniquely identifies the Person, Place, Organization from others.
+Each key template has a `slug` field which is a one-word or hyphenated word that uniquely identifies the Person, Place, Organization from others.
 It needs to be unique within each of the categories.

 For example, [Organization.md](templates/Organization.md) has `people: []` in the frontmatter which could contain a comma separated list of Person slugs from individual [Person.md](templates/Person.md) files.